-A noise impact assessment can cover a vast range of development types that are noise sensitive and/or noise generating.
-Impact assessments are typically used for planning or permit applications in the determination of:
+Noise and vibration impact assessments cover a range of development types that are noise sensitive and/or noise generating.
+You usually use these for planning or permit applications to determine:

-- Existing sources of sound or vibration impacting on a proposed noise sensitive development site, or;
+- The existing sources of sound or vibration impacting on a proposed noise sensitive development site, or;

 - Sources of sound or vibration from an existing or proposed noise generating development impacting on existing sites

-Noise impact assessment are normally required in planning, for developers and business owners as part of a pre-development submission or an approved development condition.
-The assessments can also form chapters of Environmental Impact Assessments (EIA) in larger scale developments covered by relevant regulation.
+Developers and business owners use them in planning.
+As part of a pre-development submission or an approved development condition.
+You can also use them for Environmental Impact Assessments (EIA).
+This would be for larger scale developments covered by relevant regulation.

-Impacts assessments are also used for businesses when applying or renewing and environmental permit.
-The Government provides specific impact assessment guidance for permit applications which include computer modelling or spreadsheet calculations.
+Furthermore, businesses use when applying or renewing an environmental permit.
+The Government provides specific impact assessment guidance for permit applications.
+These include computer modelling or spreadsheet calculations.

-The approach to noise impact assessment generally describes a comparison of the existing and proposed situation accounting for any differences in the environment, caused by or imposed upon, new or existing development.
+A comparison of the existing and proposed situation, accounting for any differences in the environment.

-- Quantification of existing sound (or vibration) levels at the development site by means of a site survey
+- A site survey that quantifies existing sound (or vibration) levels at the development site

 - Prediction of noise and/or vibration impacts, either:

 - Imposed upon the proposed development